On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Discrete fracture-matrix model of poroelasticity

 \section{Discrete fracture-matrix model of poroelasticity}

 This section describes the discrete fracture-matrix framework for fractured porous medium.
-First, the semi-discrete differential operators are defined in Subsection \ref{sec:semidisc}.
-The hydro-mechanical model of the rock matrix based on the Biot theory of linear poroelasticity is introduced in Subsection \ref{sec:model_biot}.
-In Subsection \ref{sec:biot_dfm}, the semi-discrete operators are used to establish the equations of poroelasticity in fractures.
-Finally, the initial and boundary conditions are specified in Subsection \ref{sec:init_bc}.
+First, the semi-discrete differential operators are defined in \cref{sec:semidisc}.
+The hydro-mechanical model of the rock matrix based on the Biot theory of linear poroelasticity is introduced in \cref{sec:model_biot}.
+In \cref{sec:biot_dfm}, the semi-discrete operators are used to establish the equations of poroelasticity in fractures.
+Finally, the initial and boundary conditions are specified in \cref{sec:init_bc}.